 Authorities have released very few — if any — new details in the case in recent years, and the families of the women found there have grown frustrated with the lack of new information.

-“Anniversaries create opportunities,” Deputy Police Commissioner Timothy Sini.
+“Anniversaries create opportunities,” said then-Deputy Police Commissioner Timothy Sini.
 “We’re here today because we think it’s important to let the public know we are doing everything we can to solve these murders.”Complete coverage

 It has been…0 days

 since the first body was found by Ocean Parkway at Gilgo Beach.

 The weed- and garbage-choked terrain complicated police officers’ search for the victims.

 Officers had to use ladder trucks to peer down over the area, dense with bramble and brush.
 With such limited visibility on foot, a searcher who was already having trouble finding a clear spot to place his boot would have to all but stumble on a body in order to discover it.

 The area where the remains were found not only made it difficult for humans but frustrated the Suffolk Police Department’s cadaver dogs as well.